UniKnow/AgileDev/dbc4spring/src/site/markdown/introduction_dbc.md

 ## Invariant

 An invariant is a certain constraint that must be true for all methods that are grouped into an class.
+There could for example be an class which represents a house.
+A house can contain one of more rooms which have a certain area.
+Lets say there exist several methods that can change the characteristics of a house and a room.
+Then the house class will need an invariant which says that the summation of rooms areas must be the same as the total area of the house.

+Invariants are used to ensure that the properties of the entity always have correct values andt that the present state is correct regardless of which method is invoked.

+Assertions like preconditions and postconditions are used to verify the input and output of a single method.
+An invariant, must be verified on every call to a method of a class to ensure the correct properties.

+In this example, the invariant guarantees that the `PositiveInteger`'s value is always greater than or equal to zero.

+    /**
+     * Example of an invariant that guarantees that value is positive */
+    @Named
+    @Validated
+    @Scope(BeanDefinition.SCOPE_PROTOTYPE)
+    public class PositiveInteger {

+        @Min(0)
+        private int value = 0;

+        public void add(int addedValue) {
+            value += addedValue;
+        }

+        public void subtract(int subtractedValue) {
+            value -= subtractedValue;
+        }

+        public int toInt() {
+            return value;
+        }
+    }